JoffreyCesbron/one/README.md

 The aim data-flow is to execute the transformation so that at the end we get data that can be loaded directly in the database.

 ### Question 5

-#### add other attributes

-We can enrich the data if the "make", "model" "variant" are the same for a product.
-For example, we could enrich the "Consumption" in our case.
-We can also enrich the attributes that have been normalized (ex for condition there is also Exposition model, for the color Anthracite).

-#### get an unique key
+#### get a unique key

-The idea would be to get the name of the seller to be sure it's the same car, or a specific idea for the car that ensure that the car is unique, but it might not be possible...
+A specific id for the car that ensure that the car is unique would be definitely the best option, but it's probably not possible.
+To have the name of the seller would help also.
+So we have to find another way

-#### match car with all information that we have
+#### match cars with all information that we have

 We are not sure the products are the same car, even if we try to match a product with all the information that we have (if we had the city, mileage...).